michaelcvermeulen/cancer_driver_repurposing/README.md

-# Synthetic lethality drug repurposing — codebase README
+# Synthetic lethality drug repurposing — codebase

 This repo supports the manuscript *Challenges and opportunities for drug repurposing in cancers based on synthetic lethality induced by tumor suppressor gene mutations*, under review at npj Systems Biology.